 - (2) Includes shares pledged as of February 1, 2016 as follows: Abney 0; Barnes 32,657; Gershenhorn 0; Gray 20,497; Kuehn 24,468; Peretz 0; and all directors and executive officers as a group 96,044.
 The aggregate number of shares pledged by directors and executive officers on February 1, 2016 represents significantly less than 1% of our issued and outstanding shares of common stock.
 Compliance with our stock ownership guidelines does not include pledged UPS stock.
 All of the executive officers that had existing pledges as of February 1, 2016 met their stock ownership guidelines after excluding the shares subject to pledge.
-As described under "Other Governance Matters Hedging and Pledging Policies", we adopted a policy in 2014 prohibiting our directors and executive officers of UPS stock. - (3) Includes class A shares that may be acquired by directors upon the conversion of RSUs following separation from the UPS Board of Directors.
-These RSUs are also reported in the additional ownership table below. - (4) Includes class A shares that may be acquired through stock options exercisable through April 1, 2016 as follows: Abney 92,396; Barnes 65,175; Davis 143,608; Gershenhorn 48,936; Gray 47,945; Kuehn 50,016; Peretz 673; and all directors and executive officers as a group 550,923.

-(5) None of the individuals listed, nor members of their immediate families, has any direct ownership rights in the shares listed.
-See footnotes 7 and 8.

-(6) All directors and executive officers individually and as a group held less than one percent of outstanding shares, based on an aggregate of 887,464,512 shares of class A and class B common stock outstanding as of February 1, 2016.
+As described under "Other Governance Matters Hedging and Pledging Policies", we adopted a policy in 2014 prohibiting our directors and executive officers from entering into future pledges of their UPS stock.
+None of our directors has pledged any shares of UPS stock. - (3) Includes class A shares that may be acquired by directors upon the conversion of RSUs following separation from the UPS Board of Directors.
+These RSUs are also reported in the additional ownership table below. - (4) Includes class A shares that may be acquired through stock options exercisable through April 1, 2016 as follows: Abney 92,396; Barnes 65,175; Davis 143,608; Gershenhorn 48,936; Gray 47,945; Kuehn 50,016; Peretz 673; and all directors and executive officers as a group 550,923. - (5) None of the individuals listed, nor members of their immediate families, has any direct ownership rights in the shares listed.
+See footnotes 7 and 8. - (6) All directors and executive officers individually and as a group held less than one percent of outstanding shares, based on an aggregate of 887,464,512 shares of class A and class B common stock outstanding as of February 1, 2016.
 Assumes that all options exercisable and RSUs through April 1, 2016 owned by the named individual are exercised.
-The total number of shares outstanding used in calculating this percentage also assumes that none of the options owned by other named individuals are exercised.

-(7) Includes 4,490,484 class A shares and 16,036 class B shares owned by the Annie E. Casey Foundation, Inc. Scott Davis serves on the Annie E. Casey Foundation, Inc.'s corporate Board of Trustees.

-(8) Includes shares owned by the Annie E. Casey Foundation, Inc.
+The total number of shares outstanding used in calculating this percentage also assumes that none of the options owned by other named individuals are exercised. - (7) Includes 4,490,484 class A shares and 16,036 class B shares owned by the Annie E. Casey Foundation, Inc. Scott Davis serves on the Annie E. Casey Foundation, Inc.'s corporate Board of Trustees. - (8) Includes shares owned by the Annie E. Casey Foundation, Inc.